I’m Glad I Left The Christian Church — But I’m Still Scared to Tell My Parents

 ”

 The truth is that I was tired.
 I was tired of constantly telling others that I was a Christian with the disclaimer that I was not like those who followed Trump or believed in oppressive values and systems.
 I was tired of desperately reminding people that Christianity, at its origin, was an early religious movement meant to liberate the oppressed.
-I was tired of defending a faith that has, for centuries, been used to justify the genocide of queer, Black, Indigenous, and other marginalized communities.
-I could no longer, in good conscience, support Christianity as an institutionalized religion.
+I was tired of defending a faith that has, for centuries, been used to justify the genocide of queer, Black, Indigenous and other marginalised communities.
+I could no longer, in good conscience, support Christianity as an institutionalised religion.

-But I also couldn’t disappoint my parents.
-During this time, I lived at home and was nervous to leave the church under my mother's roof.
-As a child and grandchild of immigrants, I unintentionally designed most of my life in a way that pleased my family, shaping myself to be someone who would make them proud.
-I never want them to worry about me or feel like their sacrifices were in vain.
-So, instead of causing a potential argument regarding my spiritual journey, I would lie and say that I had tuned into an online church that Sunday.
-I didn't dare to tell them I had been thinking about leaving Christianity for the last few years.

 Advertisement